sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ## Acknowledgement
-We appreciate much the code [a-PyTorch-Tutorial-to-Object-Detection](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) developed by [Soonmin Hwang](https://github.com/SoonminHwang).
-This code is built mostly based on it.
+We appreciate the provider of SSD code [a-PyTorch-Tutorial-to-Object-Detection](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) and [Soonmin Hwang](https://github.com/SoonminHwang) who contributed to the proposed architecture.
+This code is built mostly based on them.

 ## Citation